heymrlen/textko/README.md

 # textko
-This repo contains a python script that can send text messages to any mobile carrier in the Philippines
+This repo contains a python script that can send text messages to any mobile carrier in the Philippines.
+This acts as a bridge to the website textko.com to use their free text messages feature on their site.

-This is for education purposes only and not to commercialized and use compete with the existing product.
-If you want to use their API, please visit their website to know more.